Manado: Administrative districts

 The city is divided into eleven districts (kecamatan), including the new districts of Bunaken Kepulauan (Bunaken Islands) and Paal Dua established in 2012.
-These are all tabulated below with their areas and populations at the 2010 census and 2020 census, together with the official estimates as at mid 2022.
-The table also includes the location of the district administrative centres, the number of urban subdistricts (all rated as kelurahan) in each district, and its post codes.
+These are all tabulated below with their areas and populations at the 2010 census and 2020 census, together with the official estimates as of mid 2025.
+The table also includes the location of the district administrative centres, the number of urban villages (all rated as kelurahan) in each district, and its post codes.